mattnite/gyro/README.md

 ### fetch

-`zkg fetch` takes no additional arguments, it's invoked once you've declared your dependencies in `import.zig` and it will fetch/clone them into `zig-cache/deps` with an index file `zig-cache/packages.zig`.
-The index file can be directly imported into `build.zig` and then packages can be `addPackage()`'d to your executables and libraries.
+`zkg fetch` takes no additional arguments, it's invoked once you've declared your dependencies in `imports.zzz` and it will fetch them into `zig-deps/` with an index file `deps.zig`.
+The index file can be directly imported into `build.zig` and then packages can be `addPackage()`'d to your executables and libraries. (or packages can be imported in the build script)

-Note that `zkg` recursively fetches dependencies if they also contain `imports.zig` in the package root.
+Note that `zkg` recursively fetches dependencies if they also contain `imports.zzz` in the package root.

 ### tags